cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/AtomicTransactions.md

 ---
 section: Claudia
-displayTitle: Pending
+displayTitle: Pending Atomic Transaction During An Application Of Bayes' Rule
-uriTitle: Pending
+uriTitle: bayes-rule
 ---

-Pending Atomic Transaction During An Application Of Bayes' Rule

 Bayes would kill me or hand a trophy
 If he saw how I had used his rule.